dlang-tour/core/public/content/en/basics.md

     auto fib10 = take(fib, 10);

     // But we do want to touch all elements and
-    // convert the range to an array of integers. int[] the10Fibs = array(fib10);
+    // convert the range to array of integers. int[] the10Fibs = array(fib10);

-    writeln("Your first 10 Fibonacci numbers: ",
+    writeln("The 10 first Fibonacci numbers: ",
         the10Fibs);
     assert(the10Fibs ==
         [1, 1, 2, 3, 5, 8, 13, 21, 34, 55]);